Promoting positive change in science with high profile DEI initiatives

 Through partnerships, conferences, awards, content, and other exciting initiatives, Springer Nature is working to understand these barriers and overcome the key challenges our respondents identified for creating a more diverse, equitable, and inclusive scholarly community.

-To start the conversation about a partnership that can support your mission-focused organization’s commitment to DEI or other Sustainable Development Goals, talk to our team today.
+To start the conversation about a Nature partnership that can support your mission-focused organization’s commitment to DEI or other Sustainable Development Goals, talk to our team today.

 See all posts